 These product-oriented goals worked on some level.
 I was highly productive.
 However, when I focused entirely on finishing a task, I didn’t enjoy the journey.
 Also, when a task took longer than anticipated, I would rush through the next phase and the quality would diminish.

 On a more personal level, when I experienced unexpected interruptions, I found myself feeling irritated by the “unproductive” moments of life.
 Stare at the stars?
 There’s no time.
 I’ve got a chapter I promised myself I’d finish by tomorrow.
 Play an impromptu game of Uno with my kids?
 I have a project to finish.

-About two years ago, I embraced process-oriented goals.
+About five years ago, I embraced process-oriented goals.
 Instead of saying, “I’m going to run 25 miles this week,” I said, “I’m setting aside 40 minutes five days a week to go running.”
 If I run slower, fine.
 If I run faster, okay.
 If something comes up and I can’t get it done, that’s fine.
 It’s not about mileage.
 It’s about setting a routine and forming a habit.

 Instead of saying, “I’m going to make two videos per week,” I’m saying, “I want to spend about a half an hour a day working on sketchy videos.”
 I had weeks last year when I knocked out 2-4 videos and other stretches when it just didn’t happen.
 But it didn’t matter.
 My goal was to improve my craft.

 In other words, I’m being less disciplined about specific results and more disciplined about my schedule.
 Because I am doing fewer projects, I have more flexibility when urgent tasks come up and I have to change my plans.
 Moreover, I am able to work more leisurely on creative projects.
 There’s no pressure attached to it.
 When I placed the journey above the destination, I discovered that my goals were not destinations at all.
 They had become habits.
 They were sacred rituals that enabled me to do the creative work that I love without thinking too hard about results.